-- 1 Click File Print Merge. - 2 In the Print Merge inspector, click Create. - 3 In the Print Merge dialog box, click the Import File. - 4 In the Open dialog box, navigate to the drive and folder where the data file is stored. - 5 Choose a file. - 6 Click Open.
+- 1 Click File Print Merge. - In the Print Merge inspector, click Create. - 3 In the Configure Data Source dialog box, click the Import Data Source.
+If you are importing data from an Excel workbook with multiple sheets, choose a sheet. - In the Open dialog box, navigate to the drive and folder where the data file is stored. - Choose a file. - 6 Click Open.